 We can come together to today to make this future possible, join us.

-Our shared strategy will be a multi-scale effort aiming at providing access to information, spatial priorities, tools to explore options, resources towards implementation of actions, and communications for creating a resilient Cascadia for ecological and human communities today and into the future.
-It will be developed comprehensively but delivered in phases, as some components will take longer to execute.
+Our shared strategy is a multi-scale effort aiming at providing access to information, spatial priorities, tools to explore options, resources towards implementation of actions, and communications for creating a resilient Cascadia for ecological and human communities today and into the future.
+It is being developed comprehensively but delivered in phases, as some components will take longer to execute.
 The process of building and sharing these pieces will be as important as the product.

 We wish to engage partners throughout this region to:

-- Develop a shared vision and definition of resiliency for our region, including specific goals that we can collectively aspire towards and a suite of priority issues that we can foster coordination around.
+- Foster a shared resilient vision for our region, including specific values and goals that we can collectively aspire towards and a suite of priority issues that we can foster coordination around.

-- Provide a regional spatial tool that reflects this shared vision and allows local actions to quickly observe how they fit into a regional context of a resilient future.
-Learn more about our work in 2018 to create a prototype tool in partnership with Google.
+- Provide a regional tool that is annually updated to the current conditions of our region to help us set shared spatial priorities to support our resilient vision, while allowing partners to see how individual decisions fit into a regional context of a resilient future and how the cumulative impact of those decisions impact our region over time.
+Learn more about our work to create a prototype tool in partnership with Google.

 - Create an easily accessible, coordinated, and interactive inventory of the tremendous depth of existing resources to inform actions today.
 We have a wealth of species, landscape, and climate adaptation plans that set forward high priority science, management, and conservation actions to increase resiliency of ecosystems and species in Cascadia.
 In these cases, we do not need to wait for additional information – we need to inform, support, and implement actions.
 Ultimately, we propose creating an online spatial portable that provides easy access and interactive features to explore the inventory of climate adaptation plans and spatial data at all scales relevant to Cascadia.
 This inventory includes existing climate adaptation plans, vulnerability assessments, science and data, and resources for implementation.
 In the short-term we will utilize our existing website and Databasin to build our inventory and connect partners to rseources with links below: